wagnergbastos/udacity-SDCNDP-Projetc3/README.md

 #### Model architecture

-This model was composed of the following layers:
+This model is composed of the following layers:

 Layer 1: Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.